-Figure 3: (a) Part of the main silted harbor in Lechaeum, in the middle of which a rectangular structure is visible.
-Corings in this area revealed that tectonic uplift in combination with the location of the harbor in serpentine depression were the primary factors for its abandonment (Morhange et al., 2012). (b) Closer view of the structure where uplifted Balanus perforatus fossils in growth position suggest a biological sea level at +1.2 m, with the age of the uplift at $375 \pm 120$ cal.
-B.C.
-(Morhange et al., 2012).
+Figure 3. (a) Part of the main silted harbour in Lechaeum, in the middle of which a rectangular structure is visible.
+Coring samples in this area revealed that tectonic uplift in combination with the location of the harbour in a serpentine depression were the primary factors for its abandonment (Morhange et al., 2012). (b) Closer view of the structure where uplifted Balanus perforatus fossils in growth position suggest a biological sea level at +1.2 m, with the age of the uplift at $375 \pm 120$ cal BCE (Morhange et al., 2012).